Latest Update: 1st March 2023

 The important thing is that companies should point out both channels – internal and external – and employees have the freedom to choose which channel they use to report their observations.

-The incentive for companies to make the internal reporting channel intuitive and accessible at all times and to create trust among employees in this channel is therefore great.
+Thus, there is a major incentive for companies to make the internal reporting channel intuitive and accessible at all times and to create trust among employees in this channel.
 In this way, an official investigation, i.e. the involvement of third parties, can be prevented and the problem can be dealt with and solved internally.

 Which reporting systems meet the requirements of a Whistleblower Protection Act?